Druze in Israel: Status of Druze in the Israeli-occupied Golan Heights

-There are four remaining Druze villages in the Israeli-annexed portion of the Golan Heights—Majdal Shams, Mas'ade, Buq'ata, and Ein Qiniyye—in which 23,000 Druze live.
-Most of the Druze residents of the Golan Heights consider themselves to be Syrians and refuse to take Israeli citizenship, instead holding Israeli permanent resident status, and in place of an Israeli passport use an Israeli-issued laissez-passer document for travelling abroad, on which the citizenship paragraph is left empty.
+There are four Druze villages in the Israeli-annexed portion of the Golan Heights—Majdal Shams, Mas'ade, Buq'ata, and Ein Qiniyye—in which 23,000 Druze live.
+As of 2012, most of the Druze residents of the Golan Heights considered themselves to be Syrians and refused to take Israeli citizenship, instead holding Israeli permanent resident status, and in place of an Israeli passport used an Israel-issued laissez-passer document for travelling abroad, on which the citizenship paragraph is left empty.
+However, the onset of the Syrian civil war and the Syrian regime's massacres of Druze minorities have shifted their loyalty toward Israel.
+In the early 2020s, there was a significant increase in applications for Israeli citizenship.

 Since the adoption of the 1981 Golan Heights Law, the territory has been under Israeli civil law, and incorporated into the Israeli system of local councils.
-After the annexation of the Golan Heights in 1981, the Israeli government offered citizenship to all non-Israelis living in the territory, but (as of 2011), less than 10% of the local Druze accepted it.
-In 2012, however, due to the Syrian Civil War, dozens of young Druze have applied for Israeli citizenship – a much larger number than in previous years.
-By 2017, nearly 5,500 out of 26,500 residents had applied for and received an Israeli passport since 1981.
+After the annexation of the Golan Heights in 1981, the Israeli government offered citizenship to all non-Israelis living in the territory; as of 2011, less than 10% of the local Druze accepted it.
+In 2012, however, due to the Syrian civil war, there was greater interest among Druze in Israeli citizenship.
+By 2017, nearly 5,500 out of 26,500 residents had applied for and received an Israeli passport.
 The yearly number of applications steadily rose, with 183 applying in 2016, compared to only five in 2000.
+As of mid 2022, 4,303 Druze citizens of Syria had been granted Israeli citizenship, or, 20% of the total Druze residents in the Golan Heights.
+By 2024, it is estimated that 20 to 25% of Druze in Israel have Israeli citizenship.

 During the 2011 Syrian uprising, Druze in the Golan Heights held several rallies in support of Syrian leader Bashar al-Assad.
 Public support for the Assad government has historically been high among Golan Druze, and Syria has secured agreements with the Israeli government to permit Golan Druze to conduct trade across the border with Syria.
-Some tensions have recently arisen in the community due to differing stances on the Syrian Civil War, though open public support for the Syrian opposition has been relatively uncommon.
+Some tensions have arisen in the community due to differing stances on the Syrian civil war, although open public support for the Syrian opposition has been relatively uncommon.